-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network The plan will pay up to the amount shown for covered eyeglasses or contact lenses.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Customer Service to have a paper copy sent to you.
+Vision services - routine eyewear ☐1 pair of standard lenses and frames every year Or Provided by: UnitedHealtho Frames or contact lenses \$0 copayment Contact lenses instead of lenses and frames every year Once contact lenses are selected and fitted, they may not be exchanged for eyeglasses.
+Plan pays up to \$200 towa of frames (with standard le contact lenses (fitting and additional cost).
+Lenses nses covered in full) or The plan will pay up to the amount shown for covered frames or contact lenses.
 You are responsible for any costs after that.
-Options that are not covered include (but are not limited to) non-prescription eyewear, upgraded progressive lenses, blended bifocal, Hi Index, tinting, scratch coating, UV or anti-reflective coating, and polycarbonate.
-This benefit may not be combined with any in-store promotional offer, such as a 2-for-1 sale, discount, or coupon.
-You can get more information by viewing the Vendor Information Sheet at myuhc.com/communityplan or by calling Customer Service to have a paper copy sent to you.
-Welcome to Medicare" Preventive Visit The plan covers the one-time "Welcome to Medicare" preventive visit.
-The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
-Doesn't include lab tests, radiological diagnostic tests There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
-There is no coinsurance, copayment, or deductible for a one-time Medicare-covered EKG screening if ordered as a result of your "Welcome to Medicare" preventive \$0 copayment or 30% coinsurance for the "Welcome to Medicare" preventive visit.
-You pay these amounts until you reach the out- of-pocket maximum. \$0 copayment or 30% coinsurance for a one- time Medicare-covered EKG screening if
+Standard lenses that are covered in full include sing vision, lined bifocal, lined trifocal, lenticular, and Tie 1 (standard) progressive lenses.
+Home delivered eyewear is available nationwide through UnitedHealthcare Vision (select products Options that are not covered include (but are not limited to) non-prescription eyewear, upgraded progressive lenses, blended bifocal, Hi Index, tinting, UV or anti-reflective coating, and polycarbonate. only).
+You are responsible for all providers outside of the Ur network. eyewear costs from This benefit may not be combined with any in-store promotional offer, such as a 2-for-1 sale, discount, or coupon.
+You can get more information by viewing the Vendor Information Sheet at MyUHCMedicare.com or by calling

+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Customer Service to have a paper copy sent to you.
+"Welcome to Medicare" Preventive Visit The plan covers the one-time "Welcome to Medicare" preventive visit.
+The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots (or vaccines)), and referrals for other care if needed.
+Doesn't include lab tests, radiological diagnostic tests or non-radiological diagnostic tests.
+Additional cost share may apply to any lab or diagnostic testing performed during your visit, as described for each separate service in this medical benefits chart.
+Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
+There is no coinsurance, copayment, or deductible for a one-time Medicare-covered EKG screening if ordered as a result of your "Welcome to Medicare" preventive visit.
+Please refer to outpatient diagnostic tests and therapeutic services and supplies for other EKG's. \$0 copayment or 30% coinsurance for the "Welcome to Medicare" preventive visit.
+You pay these amounts until you reach the outof-pocket maximum. \$0 copayment or 30% coinsurance for a one-time Medicare-covered EKG screening if ordered as a result of your "Welcome to Medicare" preventive visit.
+Please refer to Outpatient diagnostic tests and therapeutic services and supplies for other EKG's.
+You pay these amounts until you reach the outof-pocket maximum.